phanumat/Documentation/smartapp-web-services-developers-guide/smartapp.rst

 ``404 (Not Found)``          {"error":true,"type":"SmartAppException","message":"Not Found"}                                                 The endpoint path requested does not exist.
 ``405 (Method Not Allowed)`` {"error":true,"type":"SmartAppException","message":"Method Not Allowed"}                                        An endpoint path was called but no request handler is defined for the specified request method (e.g., issuing a ``POST`` request to an endpoint path that only handles ``GET`` requests)
 ``429 (Too Many Requests)``  {"error": true, "type": "RateLimit", "message": "Please try again later"}                                       The rate limit for this SmartApp installation has been exceeded.
 See the :ref:`web_services_rate_limiting` documentation for more information.
 ``500 (Server Error)``       {"error":true, "type":"<EXCEPTION-TYPE>", "message": "An unexpected error has occurred"}                        An unhandled exception occurred in the processing of the request.
-Check the SmartThings live logging to debug.
+Check the PEA HiVE live logging to debug.
 ============================ =============================================================================================================== =====

 Custom errors